-Next month, lawmakers will get the chance to question one of Washington’s most elusive figures after House Democrats triumphed in setting a date to have former special counsel Robert Mueller testify in public before two congressional committees.
+Lawmakers will get the chance to question one of Washington’s most elusive figures on Wednesday after House Democrats triumphed in requiring former special counsel Robert Mueller to testify in public before two congressional committees.

 Interested in Russia Investigation?Add Russia Investigation as an interest to stay up to date on the latest Russia Investigation news, video, and analysis from ABC News.